westlab/Plugfest-2020/PITCHME.md

 - Clients can get TEDS again by reconnecting.

 - Redundant TEDS connumication will be achived.
-- Application has to know everytime the first message is TEDS.
+- If application do not care the first TEDS in its
-If application do not care the first TEDS in its implementation, it may cause a serious system failure.
+implementation, it may cause a serious system failure.

 @snap[east]
 <img src="https://raw.githubusercontent.com/wiki/westewest/PlugFest/images/SingleTopic.png" alt="Single" width="40%">